Last updated: May 5, 2026

 | QDWI | $5,405 | $7,299 | $4,000 | $6,000 |

-Important Texas note: the QDWI income figure is much higher because the official federal calculation includes earned-income disregards, as shown on the SSA 2026 MSP chart.
-Most older adults in Texas are looking at QMB, SLMB, or QI, not QDWI.
+Important Texas note: QDWI income looks much higher because the federal calculation includes earned-income disregards.
+Most older adults looking for help with Medicare costs in Texas are asking about QMB, SLMB, or QI, not QDWI.

 Asset limits and what counts toward the limit

 Do not guess on assets.
-Texas still uses a resource test for MSPs, so a bank balance that puts you over the limit can matter.
-Under the Texas handbook, countable resources can include bank accounts, certificates of deposit, stocks, bonds, retirement accounts, extra real estate, some life insurance, mineral rights, boats, and extra vehicles.
-Texas says it generally excludes your homestead, one car, burial spaces, and some burial funds and small life-insurance amounts.
+Texas still uses a resource test for Medicare Savings Programs.
+A bank balance that puts you over the limit can matter.
+Countable resources can include bank accounts, certificates of deposit, stocks, bonds, retirement accounts, extra real estate, some life insurance, mineral rights, boats, and extra vehicles.
+Texas generally excludes your homestead, one car, burial spaces, and some burial funds and small life-insurance amounts.

 Expect verification.
-HHSC now uses an Asset Verification System as verification and later updated the policy to pull information on accounts such as checking, savings, certificates of deposit, money-market accounts, annuities, trusts, and individual retirement accounts.
-That does not mean you should skip paperwork.
+HHSC uses an Asset Verification System to check many financial accounts.
+The Texas policy update on the asset verification system includes accounts such as checking, savings, certificates of deposit, money-market accounts, annuities, trusts, and individual retirement accounts.
+This does not mean you should skip paperwork.
 It means you should be ready to explain old balances, closed accounts, and one-time deposits.

 Best programs and pathways in Texas